Acide urique | Clinique Omicron Québec

 Consult at Clinique Omicron

-Clinique Omicron has service points in Quebec offering medical consultations for the evaluation of hyperuricemia, management of acute gout attacks, and the initiation of disease-modifying treatments tailored to each clinical profile.
-The clinic's doctors and specialized nurse practitioners (SNPs) perform a complete assessment, including uricemia levels, evaluation of kidney function and associated metabolic profile, and ensure long-term therapeutic follow-up, including titration of hypouricemic treatments and adjustment of objectives according to recommended biological targets.
-To make an appointment at one of the Quebec locations, visit cliniqueomicron.ca or contact the clinic directly.
+Clinique Omicron has points of service in Quebec offering medical consultations for the evaluation of hyperuricemia, the management of acute gout attacks and the initiation of disease-modifying treatments adapted to each clinical profile.
+The clinic's physicians and specialized nurse practitioners (SPNs) carry out a complete workup, including uricemia measurement, assessment of renal function and associated metabolic workup, and provide long-term therapeutic follow-up, including titration of hyperuricemia-lowering treatments and adjustment of objectives in line with recommended biological targets.
+To book an appointment at one of our Quebec locations, visit cliniqueomicron.ca or contact the clinic directly.

 The content of this page is provided for informational purposes only and is not intended to replace the advice of a qualified healthcare professional.
 Consult a physician for any symptoms, questions or decisions you may have regarding your health.